Dentist Durham NC

 Custom Sports Mouthguard

-If you or your child play contact sports, you must wear a sports mouthguard to protect your teeth, gums, and jaw from injury.
+If you or your child plays contact sports, you must wear a sports mouthguard to protect your teeth, gums, and jaw from injury.
 Because our sports mouthguards offer a custom fit, patients do not need to clench their jaws to keep their mouthguards in place.

 Comparatively, over-the-counter mouthguards do not conform to the teeth and can fall out easily.
 To learn more about how a custom mouthguard can better protect your smile, see Custom Mouthguard.